quiltdata/quilt/docs/api-reference/Package.md

 * __message__:  the commit message for the new package
 * __selector_fn__:  An optional function that determines which package entries should be copied to S3.
-    The function takes in two arguments, logical_key and package_entry, and should return False if that PackageEntry should be skipped during push.
+    The function takes in two arguments, logical_key and package_entry, and should return False if that PackageEntry should not be copied to the destination registry during push.
     If for example you have a package where the files are spread over multiple buckets and you add a single local file, you can use selector_fn to only push the local file to s3 (instead of pushing all data to the destination bucket).
 * __workflow__:  workflow ID or `None` to skip workflow validation.
     If not specified, the default workflow will be used.
 * __For details see__:  https://docs.quiltdata.com/advanced-usage/workflows

 * __force__:  skip the top hash check and overwrite any existing package
+* __dedupe__:  don't push if the top hash matches the existing package top hash; return the current package

 __Returns__